MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-code.md

 ## Run your application

-You can run your application at any time, while you're writing it.
+You can run your application at any time while you're writing it.
 After you add the code in the previous section, the Picture Viewer is complete.
 As in the previous tutorials, use one of the following methods to run your application: